SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 manipulated in the aftermath of the first world war.
 Additionally, Engels and Lenin argue that imperialism is the height of capitalism and that the state is a machine for oppression of one class by another, in democratic republics no less than in monarchies.

-## thesis

 Although the first world war was \"indeed a victory for democracy,\" neither the victors nor the aftermath promoted widespread liberty.

 ## The victors of the first world war were tyrannies, not polities, and they did not promote widespread liberty.